nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3b.
 The new value for the field being updated is not valid.
     * 3b1.
 EstateEase shows error message, indicating the nature of the invalid input.

       Use case ends.

+**Use case: UC12 - Find matching sellers for a buyer**

+**MSS:**

+1.

+Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+EstateEase shows an error message.

+      Use case resumes at step 2.

+**Use case: UC13 - Link Buyer to Seller**

+**MSS:**

+1. User initiates the process of linking a buyer to sellers for a specific property.
+2. EstateEase validates the provided property information, buyer ID, and seller ID.
+3. EstateEase proceeds to link the buyer to the specified seller(s) for the given property.
+4. Use case ends.

+**Extensions**

+* 1a.
+User provides invalid input for linking.
+    * 1a1.
+EstateEase displays an error message indicating the issue with the input.
+      Use case ends.

+**Use case: UC14 - View home sellers by priority**

+**Preconditions:**
+- The user initialises a view command with home-seller as a filter

+**MSS:**
+1. EstateEase process the view command with home-seller as filter.
+2. EstateEase shows a list of home-sellers, arranged based on their priority. <br>
+    Use case ends.

+**Extensions**
+* 1a.
+The contact list does not have any home-seller. <br>
+    * 1a1.
+EstateEase shows an error message stating that the contact list does not have home-seller. <br>
+      Use case ends.

-**Use case: UC10 - Filter out buyers**
+**Use case: UC15 - Filter out buyers**

 **MSS:**

 1. User requests to view only buyers that are still looking for a houses or those that have already gotten their house.
 2. EstateEase shows a list of all his/her house buyers based on the filter (i.e. still looking for a house).

     Use case ends.